 - Conversations about attitude and ability were much simpler as they were less about pay.

-- Our business has a more secure long term future as our good people stay – a driver to leave (more money) has been removed
+- Our business has a more secure long-term future as good people stay – a driver to leave (more money) is removed

 - The annual pay rise is less emotive in that the increase is determined by the Living Wage increase.
 Our decision is whether or not to apply the increase across the board or not

-I would encourage any business, particularly if people are your greatest asset, to, at the very least, look at introducing (or working towards) paying the Living Wage.
+Finally, I would encourage any business, particularly if people are your greatest asset, to look at introducing (or working towards) paying the Living Wage.